Privacy notice

 We only collect the information we need to.
 This may include your name, address, date of birth, contact details, demographics, and some equality data.

-We may also collect information related to child protection, and financial and contractual information, as part of service level agreements.
+We may also collect information related to child protection, financial and contractual information, as part of service level agreements.

 Where do you get my personal data from?

-Much of the personal data we hold is received from SBNI Member Agencies, Multi-Agency partner organisations, from the public or private individuals who make contact with us.
+Much of the personal data we hold is received from SBNI Member Agencies, multi-agency partner organisations, from the public or private individuals who make contact with us.

 This can include information you provide in person, on an official form (online or in paper form) or by telephone.